Willy's Wonderland: Marketing

 On January 29, 2021, to promote the film, G. O. Parsons announced on his Twitter feed that original Willy's Wonderland T-shirts identical to the staff shirt Nicolas Cage wears in the film, would be available.

 Comic book series

 On June 25, 2021, Parsons confirmed that American Mythology Productions would release a comic book series serving as a prequel to the film.
+The four issues were released from October 2021 to July 2022 and centers on the characters' backstories.